-The mission of the Global Alliance to Eliminate Lymphatic Filariasis (GAELF) is to bring together a diverse group of public-private health partners to support the Global Programme to Eliminate Lymphatic Filariasis (GPELF) by mobilising political, financial and technical resources to ensure success.
+The mission of the Global Alliance to Eliminate Lymphatic Filariasis (GAELF) is to bring together a diverse group of public-private health partners to support the Global Program to Eliminate Lymphatic Filariasis (GPELF) by mobilizing political, financial and technical resources to ensure success.

 The Goal of GAELF is to create a future free of lymphatic filariasis.